ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 {#QuiverTool} A graphical user interface for generating TikZcd code is the [[quiver (editor)|quiver editor]] at [q.uiver.app](https://q.uiver.app/).
 (After drawing your diagram there, click on `LaTeX` at the bottom to copy-and-paste the code to be inserted into the above environments.)

-Beware that this functionality is a hack: The `tikz`-code is compiled server-side and then included as an SVG in the page's HTML source.
+{#TikZSupportIsAHack} Beware that this functionality is a hack: The `tikz`-code is compiled server-side and then included as an SVG in the page's HTML source.

-In practice this means that `TikZ`-code does not interact with the ambient `instiki`-code, for instance it cannot be included inside bullet-items.
+In practice this means that `TikZ`-code does not interact with the ambient `instiki`-code, for instance it cannot be included inside bullet-items nor inside other math-environments.
 To prevent `instiki`'s indentation mechanism to clash, be sure to align the outer block of the `TikZ`-code to the left of the edit window.

 > (There used to be a claim here that `\usetikzlibrary` can be called inside the `tikz`-code block, but it does not seem to be the case.)